 Personal data is any information relating to an identified or identifiable person (Article 3(1) of the Regulation).
 The data subject is the person whose personal data are processed.
 'Processing' of personal data means any operation or set of operations that is performed upon personal data, whether or not by automated means, such as collection, recording, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, deletion or destruction.

-Examples of cases in which the SESAR JU processes of personal data.
-A system of records of these processings is maintained at the SESAR JU, and a link to each s specific privacy statement or section in this website is provided below:
+Examples of cases in which the SESAR 3 JU processes personal data.
+A system of records of these processings is maintained at the SESAR 3 JU, and a link to each specific privacy statement or section in this website is provided below:

-- list of participants at a meeting or event organised by the SESAR JU;
+- Webinars and online events organised by the SESAR JU;

 - List of recipients for SESAR JU E-news